“She walks in beauty, like the night/Of cloudless climes and starry skies

 It took until the mid-1980s after several more near-death experiences for Marianne to quit heroin and rediscover her calling and passion.
-Still too raw from recovery and wounded by the toll of addiction to express herself lyrically as she had on her past couple of albums, she threw herself into arranging the album of classics Strange Weather, working with the great Hal Wilner, who’d previously featured Marianne on a song for his Kurt Weill tribute album Lost In The Stars.
+Still too raw from recovery and wounded by the toll of addiction to express herself lyrically as she had on her past couple of albums, she threw herself into arranging a set of old-new classics entitled Strange Weather, working with the great Hal Wilner, who’d previously featured Marianne on a song for his Kurt Weill tribute album Lost In The Stars.

-A sort of musical extension from that collaboration, Faithfull once again fully embodies the characters and stories of the songs making it hard to believe that she didn’t write any of the songs or that the songs weren’t written for her alone.
-The album’s title track about the mundanity of mankind across the globe was originally written by Tom Waits and Kathleen Brennan and transfers perfectly to Marianne’s similarly whiskey and cigarette-varnished voice.
-She sounds broken and resigned to the fact that the world is only getting flatter and the sky is falling down as we drift further and further from each other with only a vague customary concern for the weather uniting us.
+A quasi musical extension from that collaboration, the result is a study of subdued noir musicality and distingué melancholia, with MF once again fully embodying the characters and their stories, making it hard to believe that she didn’t write any of the songs or that they weren’t necessarily written for her alone.
+The title track, about the mundanity of mankind across the globe, was originally penned by Tom Waits and Kathleen Brennan and transfers perfectly to Marianne’s similarly whiskey and cigarette-varnished voice.
+Like a tremulous Bette Davis, she sounds broken and resigned to the fact that the world is only getting flatter and the sky is falling down as we drift further and further from each other with only a vague customary concern for the weather uniting us.
 Strange days indeed.

 Vagabond Ways (1999)